Saksham03/Elemental/README.md

 | *Starting with an icosphere, of course.* | *Adding FBM noise to the color* | *Use the XY coordinates to color the pupil* | *Final result* |

 ## 6. Finally...
+The mouth and the nose were creaeted pretty similary to the other parts as described (simple sin/triangle waves and scaling).
 Once I had all the indiviudal pieces of the puzzle done as described above, I used apprporiate model matrices to find appropriate postions for them.
 I added some user controls on the UI to enable some level of interactivity.
 And, comparing to a reference image, my final result doesn't look that bad!
 | ![](captures/reference.jpg) | ![](captures/usercontrols.jpg) |
 |:--:|:--:|
 | *Reference Image* | *Final Result.
 Not bad!* |